 Janie cries as she cleans her husband’s wounds and listens to his story.

-He vows that they’ll live off his earnings and not depend on her cash or the money she has saved up in her bank account.
+He vows that they’ll live off his earnings and not depend on her cash or the money she's saved up in her bank account.

 Tea Cake assures his wife that they’ll go try their luck farming in the Everglades once he recovers.
 As he falls asleep, Janie feels a "self-crushing love" for him.